Nursing Mothers’ Rooms

 Information, education, support, and encouragement for women who want to breastfeed.

-The program is always looking for additional space to utilize for Nursing Mothers’ Rooms in order to offer even more convenience and support to mothers at the university.
-If you have space in your building that is 4 feet by 6 feet in dimension or larger that you would consider using as a Nursing Mothers’ Room, please contact Emily Marbutt at 348-7733.
+The University is always looking for additional space to utilize for Nursing Mothers’ Rooms in order to offer even more convenience and support to our employees.
+If you have space in your building that is 4 feet by 6 feet in dimension or larger that you would consider using as a Nursing Mothers’ Room, please contact Carolyn MacVicar, Manager of Wellness & Work-Life, at (205) 348-6153 or email@example.com.